 RSI like many other oscillators is defaulted to a 14 period setting.
 This means the indicator looks back 14 bars on whatever graph you may be viewing, to create its reading.
 Even though 14 is the defaulted setting that may not make it the best setting for your trading.
-Normally short term traders use a smaller period, such as a 7 period RSI, to create more indicator oscillator.
-While longer term traders may opt for a higher period, such as a 25 period RSI) for a mother indicator line.
+Normally short-term traders use a smaller period, such as a nine period RSI, to replicate shorter term movements in the market..
+Longer-term traders may opt for a higher period, such as a 25 period RSI, for another indicator line.

-In our final comparison, you can see a 9 period RSI line side by side with a 25 period RSI line.
+In our final comparison, you can see in the graph below a nine period RSI line side by side with a 25 period RSI line.
 While there may not seem like much difference at first glance, pay close attention to the centerline along with crossovers of the 70 and 30 values.
-The RSI 9 at the top of the graph has considerably more oscillation compared to its RSI 25 counterpart.
+The RSI nine at the top of the graph has considerably more oscillation compared to its RSI 25 counterpart.

 What are other useful tools to use with the Relative Strength Index (RSI)?

 As the name implies, RSI is simply measuring relative strength of the underlying market.
 When using RSI to identify reversals it is important to incorporate other tools like candlestick analysis or trend line analysis.
 For example, if you find are reading a reversal candlestick near a trend line while RSI is diverging, then you have a trading signal being generated.

 Since RSI measures the relative strength of the underlying market, it is a technical tool that can be applied to nearly any market.
 However, it is commonly applied to the more liquid and larger markets like forex, stocks, and commodities.
 Follow our three steps to buying the dip or selling the rally to bring more an edge to your strategy.